yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

 ==========================

-Copy the .wic formatted disk image from the SDK installer to target filesystem, boot the device via SD card boot and at linux prompt, find the eMMC block device as shown :ref:`here <mmc-listing-mmc-devices-linux>` and flash the eMMC as shown below:
+Copy the .wic formatted disk image from the SDK installer to target filesystem, boot the device via SD card boot and at Linux prompt, find the eMMC block device as shown :ref:`here <mmc-listing-mmc-devices-linux>` and flash the eMMC as shown below:

 .. code-block:: console